teaguetomesh/dqva-and-circuit-cutting/README.md

 ```
 a Python dict.
 Keys are tuples of (K, d).
 Values are (cut positions, groupings). 'groupings' was for development purposes.
 Will remove in future.
 ```
+### Cut searcher benchmark
+Benchmarking the running speed of cut searcher.
 ## Cutter
 Cut a circuit into fragments and provide necessary information for simulator and uniter.
 ```